-Assessing The TCO For Cloud RAN And Centralized RAN
+Assessing The TCO For Virtualized RAN And Centralized RAN

 This paper is a companion to “How much can operators save with a Cloud RAN?
-A TCO model for virtualized and distributed RAN,” which compared the TCO for DRAN and Cloud RAN.
+A TCO model for virtualized and distributed RAN,” which compared the TCO for DRAN and vRAN (Cloud RAN).

 Mobile networks are becoming virtualized end to end – from the core up to and including the radio access network (RAN).
 As mobile operators embark on the transition, we see a variety of approaches, which vary in the depth and speed of the virtualization process as well as in the chosen topology.
 A critical decision is where to place functions physically within a virtualized network.